tsilva/curriculum-vitae/README.md

 3 - For me, Software Development is a true art form.
 Don't know why, but I'm totally obsessed about making the cleanest and most organised code that I can.
 However, paradoxically, I hate missing my goals, so I take deadlines very seriously.
 To strike a balance between these two antagonists, I'm constantly finding ways where I can trim down repetitive tasks to save time.

+If you want to have a quick glance at what I've worked on just browse my [Portfolio Gallery](https://photos.app.goo.gl/QQkFqqXiNBvnRaZm6).

 # Experience

 ## [Tynker](https://www.tynker.com/)